2b-t/docker-realtime/ReadMe.md

 $ sudo ./compile_kernel_preemptrt 5.10.78-rt55
 ```

 This might be helpful for deploying a new kernel automatically on a remote system.
-The possible version numbers can be found at [here](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).
+The possible version numbers to be passed as arguments can be found at [here](https://mirrors.edge.kernel.org/pub/linux/kernel/projects/rt/).

 ### 1.2 Setting up real-time privileges

-After having patched your system and a restart booting into the freshly installed kernel (see [`doc/realtime_basics/ChangeBootOrder.md`](./doc/realtime_basics/ChangeBootOrder.md)) you should already be good to go to launch a real-time capable Docker with `sudo`.
+After having patched your system and restarted it, booting into the freshly installed kernel (see [`doc/realtime_basics/ChangeBootOrder.md`](./doc/realtime_basics/ChangeBootOrder.md)), you should already be good to go to launch a real-time capable Docker.
 In case you do not intend to use [`root` as the user inside the Docker](https://medium.com/jobteaser-dev-team/docker-user-best-practices-a8d2ca5205f4) you furthermore will have to have give yourself a name of a user that belongs to a group with **real-time privileges on your host computer**.
 How this can be done can be found in [`doc/realtime_basics/PreemptRt.md`](./doc/realtime_basics/PreemptRt.md).

 ### 1.3 Launching the Docker

-**After having successfully installed `PREEMPT_RT`**, it is sufficient to execute the Docker with the options:
+**After having successfully installed `PREEMPT_RT`**, it is sufficient to execute the Docker [with the options](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities):

 ```yaml
 cap_add: